Owned by the world's big shots, the first major Mark Rothko painting offered at auction in Asia sells for US$32.5m at Sotheby's

 Sold: HK$252,500,000 (around US$32.5 million)

-Passing through the hands of some of the world's richest, Untitled (Yellow and Blue) has been coveted for one reason among others: the year Rothko painted it in 1954, during his primate at the age of 51 when he landed his first one-man exhibition in a major American museum, the Art Institute of Chicago.
+Passing through the hands of some of the world's richest, Untitled (Yellow and Blue) has been coveted for one reason among others: the year Rothko painted it in 1954, during his prime at the age of 51 when he landed his first one-man exhibition in a major American museum, the Art Institute of Chicago.

 Of the twenty-two paintings Rothko executed that year, eleven are today held in the permanent collections of prominent museums around the world, according to Sotheby's, including the National Gallery of Art, the Metropolitan Museum of Art, New York, and the Museum of Contemporary Art, Los Angeles.

 Immediately after the artist's suicide, Untitled (Yellow and Blue) held an esteemed place within the renowned collection of Paul and Bunny Mellon.
-The son of one of America's richest men, Paul Mellon (1907-1999) was among the greatest American philanthropists of the twentieth century and a foremost patron of the arts.
+The son of one of America's wealthiest men, Paul Mellon (1907-1999) was among the greatest American philanthropists of the twentieth century and a foremost patron of the arts.

 American philanthropists Paul and Bunny Mellon